Please Note: This story has been updated on June 21, 2021.

 Q: Will ROM impact my report date?
 A: Please contact your Senior Service Advisor for more information as this is service dependent.

 Q: Is NWC going to be in person?
 A: We are an in-resident program and are looking at all the possibilities to provide an in-resident education.
 Personal interaction is what makes the NWC experience fulfilling.
-We are anticipating the fall trimester to be a combination of in person and virtual for all students.
-Expect dispersed AM (CNW/NCC), PM (CNCS/NSC), and virtual classes.
-We stay committed to the safety of our faculty and students
+We are anticipating the fall trimester to be in person for all students.
+We stay committed to the safety of our faculty and students.

 Q: Have there been any changes to scheduled dates?
 A: We are planning for orientation 27 July - 29 July.
-The format for orientation is still being assessed.
+Day one of orientation will be in person (uniform is Summer Whites or Service equivalent), day two and three will be virtual.
 Convocation is scheduled for 4 August, Future Warfighting Symposium is 5 August, and our academic classes will begin 6 August.

 Dean of Students Office